rtek1000/W1209-firmware-modified/README.md

 - Automatic brightness reduction [P8: ON/OFF]: When activated (ON), after 15 seconds in IDLE, the brightness of the display is reduced.
 - - Brightness returns to maximum when you press any key.
-- - Note, the brightness of LED1 cannot be controlled via software as it is the same control pin as the relay.
+- - Note, the brightness of "LED1" (see board) cannot be controlled via software as it is the same control pin as the relay.

 - Note:
 - - To enter the main configuration parameters menu:
 - - - Press the SET key for a long time (for more than 5 seconds).
-- - - Press the + or - keys to toggle between parameters P0 through P8.
+- - - Press the "+" or "-" keys to toggle between parameters "P0" through "P8".
 - - - Short press SET key to enter the parameter.
-- - - - Press the + or - keys to change values.
+- - - - Press the "+" or "-" keys to change values.
-- - Long press SET key or no press for 10 seconds, confirm and return automatically.
+- - Long press SET key or no press (for 10 seconds), confirm and return automatically.

 - Table of adjustable parameters:
 ![image](https://raw.githubusercontent.com/rtek1000/W1209-firmware-modified/master/Doc/Table_params_W1209_modified_6.png)